jbindaAI/RSSP/README.md

 ## Overview
 This repository contains the final project for Architecture of large projects in bioinformatics class.
-The goal of this project is to create an web application that facilitates the prediction of RNA secondary structures using various tools.
+The goal of this project is to create a web application that facilitates the prediction of RNA secondary structures using various tools.
 This application integrates MXFold2, KnotFold, RNAFold and RNAstructure providing a unified interface for users to input RNA sequences, run predictions, and visualize the results.

 ## Features